Benevolence and Charity are two important aspects of Freemasonry, as every new-made Mason learns.

 Here are two other recent Corona-virus related stories involving Freemasons;

-5000 visors have been produced by Freemasons who adapted production lines at their businesses.
+5000 visors produced by Freemasons who adapted production lines at their businesses.

-Here, thousands of tablets and smartphones are being donated to hospitals, care homes, and hospices in England and Wales to help families stay in touch.
+Here, thousands of tablets and smartphones donated to hospitals, care homes, and hospices in England and Wales to help families stay in touch.